-Joris Larik is Assistant Professor of Comparative, EU and International Law.
+Joris Larik is Assistant Professor of Comparative, EU and International Law and Convener of the major in International Justice at Leiden University College.
 Dr. Larik studied law and international relations in Dresden (B.A.), Leiden (LL.M.), the College of Europe (M.A.), and the European University Institute (Ph.D.).
 His work has been acknowledged with several awards, including NATO’s Manfred Wörner Essay Award (2008), the Outstanding Paper Award from the Center for German and European Studies at Georgetown University (2012), and the Mauro Cappelletti Prize for the Best Doctoral Thesis in Comparative Law (2014) from the European University Institute.

 - Comparative, European, and International Law